When Custodial Parents Need To Relocate

-The Law Office of Linda M. DiPasquale has two decades of experience with relocation and interstate custody issues.
-I work vigorously to protect my clients' rights and to help them achieve their goals.
+The Law Office of Linda M. DiPasquale has three decades of experience with relocation and interstate custody issues.
+I work vigorously to protect my clients’ rights and to help them achieve their goals.

-So if you want to litigate your custody issue locally, it is critical that you retain a Buffalo custody attorney who knows the importance of being the first one at the courthouse.
+If you want to litigate your child custody issue, it is critical that you retain an attorney who knows the importance of being the first one at the courthouse.
 It is also important to have an easily accessible custody lawyer with the experience to defend your rights.
 Linda M. DiPasquale is your Buffalo family law attorney for interstate custody issues.

 As an interstate custody attorney, I will represent you at all stages of the legal process, from negotiations to trial.
 When appropriate, my firm will work with a child psychologist and other experts who can provide support for your case.